What is total compensation?

 - Commissions: Payments tied to sales or performance metrics, rewarding high-achieving employees.

-- Profit-sharing: A portion of company profits distributed to employees, promoting ownership.
+- Profit-sharing: A portion of company profits is distributed to employees, promoting ownership.

 - Sign-on bonuses: One-time incentives to attract top talent during hiring.